Espyo/Life_of_Judd/readme.txt

 First, get the source, of course.
 Under Linux...
-    Install Allegro 5 on your system using the instructions here https://wiki.allegro.cc/index.php?title=Getting_Started On a terminal, go to the source's folder and write "make".
+    Install Allegro 5 on your system using the instructions here https://wiki.allegro.cc/index.php?title=Getting_Started On a terminal, go to the game's folder and write "make".
     If you get linker errors
         Edit the "makefile" file and follow the instructions.
         Write "make clean" and then "make" once more.